-Figure 5.18: Major Desired Town Center Access / Egress Points stops.
+In examining the connections between the three proposed Town Center bus routes and active modes (cycle and pedestrian) the project team identified gaps in some infrastructure.
+The existing cycle and pedestrian infrastructure was examined immediately surrounding each of the proposed stops.
 The missing critical links were identified and improvements have been included in the plans and capital cost estimates for stops.
 These infrastructure improvements would need to be addressed (at a minimum) to support the ease of connection between the new Town Center bus, cycling, walking, and connections to the Town Center's key destinations.
 Table 5.21 provides details on the cycle and pedestrian infrastructure improvements proposed.